 Data model summary

-If your data fits perfectly within the tagset data model, and you don’t expect that to change in the future, then you should consider using InfluxDB as this model is easier to get started with.
-However, the relational model is more versatile and offers more functionality, flexibility, and control.
+The tagset data model in InfluxDB is more limiting and thus might be easier to get started with for some.
+However, the relational model in TimescaleDB is more versatile and offers more functionality, flexibility, and control.
 This is especially important as your application evolves.
-And when planning your system you should consider both its current and future needs.
+When planning your system you should consider both its current and future needs.

 Generally in the world of database query languages, there have been two extremes: full SQL support on one end, and completely custom languages (sometimes known as “NoSQL”) on the other.